Auditor independence: Peer assessment

 Peer review of accounting firms is focused on helping maintain independence within a firm.
 A peer review is a recurring external assessment of a firm's quality control system, sometimes referred to as monitoring.
 This process helps members cultivate and increase audit quality to further advance the uniformity within the profession.
 For auditors of non issuers, peer review is required once every three years of the firms auditing practice and accounting department.
 During the peer review process for a nonissuer, members are required to be convinced that the employee's on the engagement have the ability to manage the assigned services.
 The firm being reviewed selects an approved CPA firm to conduct their peer review.

 Peer review is required once every three years for auditors of less than 100 publicly traded companies every year.
 The SEC portion is peer reviewed by the PCAOB and the non public portion is peer reviewed by an approved CPA firm, both every three years.
 For accelerated filers, firms who audit over 100 issuers every year, are required to have a peer review annually, performed by the PCAOB.

 Audit committees

 The recommendation for companies to form an audit committee was first made in the Cadbury Report (1992).
 A group of three to five non-executive directors from within the company are chosen to provide what is supposed to be a truly objective view on all aspects of the audit: from evaluation of internal control systems to recommendations on audit fee.
-Since the Cadbury Report, this practice has been implemented yet many still remain unconvinced of the neutrality of non-executive directors.
+Since the Cadbury Report, this practice has been implemented yet some still remain unconvinced of the neutrality of non-executive directors.